 The other three hoses channel the intermediate pressure air to the second stage, and to the buoyancy compensator (BC) inflator.

-This is the part of the process that turns the pressurized air into something which we can breathe.
-In the second stage, the intermediate pressure from the first stage is then lowered to an ambient pressure.
+In the second stage, the intermediate pressure from the first stage is lowered to an ambient pressure.

 The ambient pressure matches the pressure of the water surrounding you, and this is what is safe for the diver to breathe.

-This is achieved through the pressurized air traveling through a regulator hose, which then gives the diver access to breathe from.
+This is achieved through the pressurised air traveling through a regulator hose, which then gives the diver access to breathe from.

 The second stage can be broken into a primary second stage and an alternate second stage.